Merovingian Origin Location(s)

 encompassed the current Dutch province of North Brabant and, finally in

-explorations of Frisian and Low Saxon lands, Franks were
+explorations of Frisian and Low Saxon lands, the Salian Franks were

 settling previously, until c.
-365/370, between Mid and Northern German
+365/370, between Mid and North German

 lands up to the